Hello there! My name is Talia Franks WHOMST MAY I BE, YOU ASK?

 What do I create?

 At my core I am a writer.
 I’m never more comfortable than when I have a pen in hand, though I’m getting pretty good with a set of knitting needles, when I need to take some time to relax.
-A list of selected publications can be found on my publications and writing page, and includes writing for both Black Girls Create and Nerdist.
+A list of selected publications can be found on my publications and writing page, and includes writing for both Black Nerds Create and Nerdist.
 This page also includes a list of podcasts I’ve been featured on, recordings of panels and readings, and links to some of my featured writing on this site, which includes static pages as well as an irregular blog, which I previously posted on 1-2 times per week for about two and a half years.
 Previously my content had a heavy focus on book reviews and academic content, as I started the blog the summer before I started grad school while working in an internship at a publishing company in Boston.
+Currently I am working on The Percy Jackson Project, which is a series where I am reading through all of Rick Riordan’s books as an adult.

 I also have my own podcasts!
-Into the Archives: A Fanfiction Podcast features a new guest each month and each episode centers our conversation around a fanfic of my choosing, as well as light conversation about fandoms and fanfiction as a whole, which builds from episode to episode as I talk to each new guest about their experience.
-The Wibbly Wobbly Timey Wimey Podcast is a Doctor Who podcast in collaboration with my friend Lucia Kelly, where we discuss Doctor Who across space and time zones.
+Into the Archives: A Fanfiction Podcast which features a new guest each month and each episode centers our conversation around a fanfic of my choosing, as well as light conversation about fandoms and fanfiction as a whole, which builds from episode to episode as I talk to each new guest about their experience.
+This podcast is currently on hiatus, but will be coming back!
+The Wibbly Wobbly Timey Wimey Podcast is a retroactive, deep dive Doctor Who analysis podcast in collaboration with my friend Lucia Kelly, where we discuss Doctor Who across space and time zones and get into the nitty gritty of plot and character arcs, deconstructing how the stories of Doctor Who work and unpacking the series through our racially and queer focused feminist lenses.

 I work as a freelance writer, editor, and literary translator, and am currently accepting new roles for sensitivity reading, developmental editing, book reviews, and article pitches.